clemlebeau/LearningFreeGlut/README.md

 # LearningFreeGlut
-Learning freeGlut to implement my mandelbrot renderer in GLSL
+Learning freeGlut to implement my mandelbrot renderer in GLSL.

 I will be using [this ressource](https://ogldev.org/).